google/flatbuffers/docs/source/Schemas.md

 Current understood attributes:

+-   `id: n` (on a table field): manually set the field identifier to `n`.
+    If you use this attribute, you must use it on ALL fields of this table, and the numbers must be a contiguous range from 0 onwards.
+    Additionally, since a union type effectively adds two fields, its id must be that of the second field (the first field is the type field and not explicitly declared in the schema).
+    For example, if the last field before the union field had id 6, the union field should have id 8, and the unions type field will implicitly be 7.
+    IDs allow the fields to be placed in any order in the schema.
+    When a new field is added to the schema is must use the next available ID.
 -   `deprecated` (on a field): do not generate accessors for this field anymore, code should stop using this data.
 -   `original_order` (on a table): since elements in a table do not need